YZS-model: A Predictive Model for Organic Drug Solubility Based on Graph Convolutional Networks and Transformer-Attention: Introduction

-Beyond applications in drug and materials discovery, deep learning has been widely utilized for predicting solubility in small drug molecules.
-For instance, Alessandro employed a novel approach using recurrent neural networks to tackle the loss of cyclic structural information\cite{lusci2013deep}.
-Recurrent neural networks not only address this issue but also enable the automatic learning of appropriate molecular representations, decreasing the need for extensive domain expertise.
-Not limited to simple RNNs, Waqar added attention mechanisms to convolutional neural networks, facilitating the broad, automatic acquisition of solubility-relevant chemical features\cite{ahmad2023attention}.
-In addition to neural network architectural innovations, Tong suggested using molecular descriptors instead of structural forms for training neural networks\cite{deng2020prediction}.
+Deep learning has also demonstrated its importance and effectiveness in predicting the solubility of small molecule drugs.
+For instance, Alessandro employed a novel approach using recurrent neural networks to tackle the issue of cyclic structural information loss\cite{lusci2013deep}.
+Recurrent neural networks not only address this issue but also enable the automatic learning of appropriate molecular representations, reducing the need for extensive domain expertise.
+Beyond simple RNNs, Waqar added attention mechanisms to convolutional neural networks, facilitating the broad and automatic acquisition of solubility-relevant chemical features\cite{ahmad2023attention}.
+In addition to innovations in neural network architecture, Tong suggested using molecular descriptors instead of structural forms for training neural networks\cite{deng2020prediction}.
 This approach not only simplifies the representation of complex molecular structures but also improves training efficiency.
-Moreover, researchers like Sumin have made innovative improvements to molecular inputs, with the MFPCP method incorporating molecular fingerprints and physicochemical properties into a combined descriptor that allows for high-performance solubility prediction\cite{lee2022novel}.
+Moreover, researchers such as Sumin have made innovative improvements to molecular inputs, with the MFPCP method incorporating molecular fingerprints and physicochemical properties into a combined descriptor for high-performance solubility prediction\cite{lee2022novel}.
+These studies not only emphasize the impact of deep learning in pharmaceutical research but also demonstrate its effectiveness in addressing complex drug design challenges.